Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing mean values

+For finite-time quantum processes, neither Eq. (\ref{eq:Our_ex}) nor Eq. (\ref{eq:LB_NJP_2}) attains equality; instead, they just complement each other.
+However, we will show in the below that both inequalities saturate to the same bound in the quasi-static limit.

-We point out that the connection between Eqs. (\ref{eq:Our_ex}) and (\ref{eq:LB_NJP}) becomes deeper in the quasi-static limit.
-Under quasi-static conditions, the generalized LP in Eq. (\ref{eq:LB_NJP}) saturates to an equality~\cite{Lostaglio.17.NJP}.
-Regarding the upper bound in Eq. (\ref{eq:Our_ex}), we first notice that if the system is initially thermalized, it remains in a generalized Gibbsian state fixed by the bath in the course of quasi-static process, rendering $D[\rho_S(t)||\rho_r(t)]$ vanishing.
+Under quasi-static conditions, the generalized LP in Eq. (\ref{eq:LB_NJP_2}) saturates to an equality~\cite{Lostaglio.17.NJP}.
+Regarding the upper bound in Eq. (\ref{eq:Our_ex}), we first notice that if the system is initially thermalized to {a generalized Gibbsian state with affinities fixed by the bath ones, it remains in that state in the course of a quasi-static process, rendering $D[\rho_S(t)||\rho_r(t)]$ vanishing.
 Consequently, Eq. (\ref{eq:Our_ex}) should also becomes an equality, as followed from Eq. (\ref{eq:multi_equality}).
-This implies that the upper bound [cf. Eq. (\ref{eq:Our_ex})] and the lower bound [cf. Eq. (\ref{eq:LB_NJP})] converge to the same value in the quasi-static limit, providing a consistent characterization of thermodynamic cost in reversible processes.
+This implies that the upper bound [cf. Eq. (\ref{eq:Our_ex})] and the lower bound [cf. Eq. (\ref{eq:LB_NJP_2})] on the same quantity $-\sum_{i=0}\lambda_i(0)\Delta C_i^S(t)$ converge to the same value in the quasi-static limit, providing a consistent characterization of thermodynamic cost in reversible processes.